mateuscarvalhog/bdi-calculator/README.md

-# software-modeling-and-implementation-practice
+# BDI calculator

-Repo for practical classes of Software Modeling and Implementation course using Ionic and Angular.
+Repo of Ionic and Angular introduction for practical classes of Software Modeling and Implementation course.

+Implementation of a BDI (body mass index) calculator.